Dimity Reed: Career

-In 1982, shortly after successfully setting up her own practice, Dimity received a call from a government minister, asking her if she would like to work as a housing commissioner as the authority had gone into disrepute surrounding Land Deals.
+In 1982, shortly after setting up her own practice, Dimity received a call from a government minister, asking her if she would like to work as a housing commissioner as the authority had gone into disrepute surrounding Land Deals.
 As part of her work with the housing commission Dimity looked at engaging the new young architects of the time such as Peter Corrigan and Greg Burgess to look at designing new houses for old torn down blocks within Carlton (many are still standing today).
 As well as addressing the state of high-rise commission housing in areas such as Broadmeadows in terms of its interaction with the communities that occupy them.

-Reed has also been involved in various organizations and planning committees throughout her life, including starting Women in Architecture, an organisation set up to cultivate female talent within a primarily male-dominated field.
+Reed has been involved in various organisations and planning committees throughout her life, including starting Women in Architecture, an organisation set up to cultivate female talent within a primarily male-dominated field.
 She initially contacted every female who had graduated from an architecture degree in Victoria and set up meetings, of which bore some great female partnerships, like that of Anne Cunningham and Anne Keddie.

 As the movement continued to grow, a select number of women decided to run for the board of the Royal Australian Institute of Architects, with four making in on and Dimity becoming the first female president of the RAIA (Victorian Chapter).
-She used her new role to get younger architects involved in the Institute (much like her housing commission work) and promoting their works and new philosophies on the city of Melbourne, introducing a new chapter of the RAIA and architecture within Melbourne.
+She used her new role to get younger architects involved in the institute (much like her housing commission work) and promoting their works and new philosophies on the city of Melbourne, introducing a new chapter of the RAIA and architecture within Melbourne.

-Since then Dimity has worked on a series of commissions and panels, notably the Shrine of Remembrance Trustees for the new underground “Galleries of Remembrance” of which it was paramount in commissioning ARM for the project.
+Since then Dimity has worked on a series of commissions and panels, notably the Shrine of Remembrance Trustees for the new underground 'Galleries of Remembrance' of which it was paramount in commissioning ARM for the project.

 Dimity has always been involved in the active critiquing and discussion of architecture in the written media.
 She got her first writing job through Caroline Ross (a friend of Kevin Borland) who gave her a job at The Sun newspaper writing a weekly page on architecture in Melbourne, which also led to her writing for The Age newspaper and co-publishing a series of publications.

+Recognition

+In 2023, the Victorian Chapter of the Australian Institute of Architects named the annually awarded Melbourne Prize, as the Dimity Reed Melbourne Prize, in recognition of her urban and architectural contributions to the city and the architectural profession.